 Roof rats target roof vents, soffits, rooflines, the seals around roof penetrations, and more.

-At Smith's, our highly trained wildlife control professionals use a three-step rodent control process to monitor and manage rats around homes and businesses in the San Francisco Bay area.
+At Smith’s, our highly trained wildlife control professionals use a three-step rodent control process to monitor, manage, and get rid of rats around homes and businesses in the San Francisco Bay area.
 This process includes a phone consultation or onsite inspection, the development of a management plan and the systematic implementation of the selected rodent control treatment selected.
-If you want professional service with professional results, trust the experienced trappers at Smith's Pest Management.
+If you want professional service with professional results, trust the experienced trappers at Smith’s Pest Management.